KaranbirSingh7/terraform-up-and-running/README.md

 **Can I lock terraform state remotely?**

-Yes, but you want to use another cloud resource.
+Yes, but you would have to use another cloud resource.
 In AWS case, you use `dynamo_db` with a column called `LockID`